onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

 You can use your Web Browser to open and check resulting html pages in the output folder.

-.. note:: Be sure to remove the `conf.py`, the static/ files and the output folder from the `<project>/docs/`.This is for testing only.
+.. note:: Be sure to remove the `conf.py`, the static/ files and the output folder from the `<project>/docs/`.
+This is for testing only.
 Only commit the rst files and related content.

 .. _building-all-documentation: